What is OBDII? The history of the onboard diagnostics board

 With the multitude of OBD protocols, not all telematics solutions are designed to work with all vehicle types that exist today.
 Geotab telematics overcomes this challenge by translating the vehicle diagnostic codes from different makes and models, and even electric vehicles.

-If your vehicle or truck doesn’t have a standard OBDII port, an adapter can be used instead.
+If your vehicle doesn’t have a standard OBDII port, an adaptor can be used instead.
 Either way, the installation process is quick and doesn’t require any special tools or the assistance of a professional installer.

 What is WWH-OBD?

-WWH-OBD stands for World Wide Harmonized on-board diagnostics.
+WWH-OBD stands for Worldwide Harmonised on-board diagnostics.
 It is an international standard used for vehicle diagnostics, implemented by the United Nations as part of the Global Technical Regulations (GTR) mandate, which includes vehicle data monitoring such as emissions output and engine fault codes.

 Advantages of WWH-OBD